konflux-ci/multi-arch/pipelines/README.md

 ### Cons
 - Overhead from executing another Kyverno policy rule.
-- The user must specify a service account for multi-arch `TaskRuns` which can make `PipelineRuns` potentially a little less portable between Konflux environments.
+- Requires the user to specify yet another service account in their `PipelineRuns`.
+- Requires creation of another service account per component in each tenant (as permitted).
+  The build service is responsible for creating the service accounts.